liberapay/liberapay.com/CONTRIBUTING.md

 We welcome contributions of all types: design, code, discussion, marketing, etc.

-If you are opening a new issue, go for it!
-Don't be afraid that it's a dumb idea or a duplicate of another issue or whatever, especially if this is your first time participating with us.
-We're glad to have you. :smile:
+If you are opening a new issue or submitting a pull request, go for it!
+Don't be afraid that it's a dumb idea or a duplicate of another issue or an unwanted change or whatever, especially if this is your first time participating with us.
+We're glad to have you! :-)

+If you feel like we're ignoring your issue or pull request then call me out ([whit537](https://twitter.com/whit537)) on Twitter, or if you're not on Twitter then <a href="mailto:chad@zetaweb.com">email</a> or even call me (Chad Whitacre, +1-412-925-4220).

 ### Where We Hang Out